rbennett71593/churrbro/index.md

 ### About the Churrbro

 What's up my fellow bros?
 It's Jared, the Churrbro.
 I first fell in love with the churro way back in August 2019 while on a trip with my homies and my chick to Disneyland.
-I was absolutely astounded at the selection of different churros available, and it got me thinking: _"what does it mean to **be** churro?"_
+I was absolutely astounded at the selection of different churros available, and it got me thinking:

+_"What does it mean to **be** churro?"_

 That's what this channel is here to answer.
 I am committed to traveling the world and seeing how every culture has reimagined and adopted this sweet treat.
 Be sure to subscibe for churro reviews and churro-related news!

-<iframe width="560" height="315" src="https://www.youtube.com/embed/dQw4w9WgXcQ" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>

 ### Support the Churrbro on Patreon
 Bros, it would be so helpful if you could throw a couple bucks my way.